 Fear of Failure

 Sometimes it is just easier not to try at all rather than risk the chance for failure.
-Like fear of criticism, this fear is concerned with the acceptance of others whose regard we value.
+Like fear of criticism, this fear is concerned with the acceptance of others whose opinion we value.
 Fear of failure can cause correctional nurses to avoid addressing system issues that are affecting health care delivery.

 Fear of Responsibility